bgoonz/ellie-life-of-an-incredible-human/content/pages/blog/index.md

       subtitle:
         textAlign: center
     type: MediaGallerySection
-metaTitle: in memmory of ellie
+metaTitle: in memory of ellie
 ---